 Where do child care professionals work?

-Professionals working in a child care center will often team with preschool teachers and teacher assistants to help teach children through a specific curriculum.
+Professionals working in a child care center will often team up with teachers and teacher assistants to help teach children through a specific curriculum.
 They also help prepare daily and long-term schedules of activities for children in their care, while monitoring their daily progress.

 Trained child care professionals may also work in a family child care center, in which children are cared for in the providers’ own homes.
 For professionals running their own family center, tasks common in running a business - such as overseeing payroll, scheduling, and staffing - can be expected on top of traditional child care activities.